MEDIA CONTACT: Kelsie Weekes

 ‘ Life Without Limbs’ Author and Motivational Speaker Nick Vujicic to Deliver Anti-Bullying Message at FAU

 BOCA RATON, Fla.
-(November 4, 2015) – Florida Atlantic University’s Division of Student Affairs and Division of Public Service will welcome motivational speaker Nick Vujicic on Thursday, Nov.
+(November 4, 2015) – Florida Atlantic University’s Division of Student Affairs & Enrollment Management and Division of Public Service will welcome motivational speaker Nick Vujicic on Thursday, Nov.
 5 at 7 p.m. to the Carol and Barry Kaye Auditorium in FAU’s Student Union, 777 Glades Road, Boca Raton campus.
 Vujicic will be available for media interviews at 6 p.m.
 A photo spray will take place within the first minute of the lecture.
 Photographers interested in participating must RSVP beforehand.